By Roy Stevenson

 You can also write your own guidebooks.
 For example, if you write a lot of articles about a specific destination, you can use those articles as raw material to publish your own guide.

 Be warned, you will need to figure out how to promote it, whether to offer it in digital or print format - or both - and how to price it.

 Self-publishing can be rewarding even if you only sell a modest number of guides.
 Technology and the Internet make this an easy process these days.

 Travel collections and anthologies are always looking for well-written stories about off-the-beaten-path destinations, or ones that have something distinctive about them.
 Most of them have a specific focus: humorous episodes during your travel, or life-changing experiences, for example.

 These kinds of collections are hard to break into, and usually happen to travel writers who’ve been in the game for a long time.
 Requests for stories usually go to established writers, but sometimes editors will put out a request for stories and anyone interested can submit one.
 There’s no guarantee yours will get published, of course, but you won't have a chance if you don't try.

-The Internet opens up multiple opportunities for travel writers to get published, especially novices.
+The Internet has opened up multiple opportunities for travel writers, especially novices.
 There are thousands of online travel magazines and blogs screaming out for your travel stories.
 Most of them don’t pay (although a few pay small amounts), but it's a good way to build your bylines when you're just getting started.